qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config.rst

   * - run
     - Define a list of jobs to run.

   * -
     -

   * - **Input/Output-setting Keys**
     - **Description**
   * - add-css
     - Include arbitrary CSS URIs to be loaded by the app.
   * - add-script
-    - Includes aritrary script URIs to be loaded by the app.
+    - Includes arbitrary script URIs to be loaded by the app.
   * - asset-let
     - Defines macros that will be replaced in @asset hints.
   * - compile-options
-    - Various options that taylor the *compile* action.
+    - Various options that tailor the *compile* action.
   * - dependencies
     - Fine-tune dependency processing.
   * - exclude
     - Exclude classes from processing of the job.
   * - include
     - Include classes to be processed in the job.
   * - library
     - Define libraries to be taken into account for this job.
   * - packages
     - Define packages for this app.
   * - require
     - Define prerequisite classes (load time).
   * - environment
     - Define key:value pairs for the app.
   * - use
     - Define prerequisite classes (run time).

   * -
     -

   * - **Runtime-setting Keys**
     - **Description**
   * - cache
     - Define the path to the cache directory.
   * - config-warnings (experimental)
     - Suppress warnings relating to configuration.
   * - log
     - Tailor log output options.

   * -
     -

   * - **Miscellaneous Keys**
     - **Description**
   * - desc
     - A descriptive string for the job.
   * - name (top-level)
     - A descriptive string for the configuration file.

 .. _pages/tool/generator/generator_config#listing_of_keys_in_context: